-- molly < use mollified impulse method (MOLLY)? > - Acceptable Values: on or off

-Default Value: off

-Description: This method eliminates the components of the long range electrostatic forces which contribute to resonance along bonds to hydrogen atoms, allowing a fullElectFrequency of 6 (vs. 4) with a 1 fs timestep without using rigidBonds all.
-You may use rigidBonds water but using rigidBonds all with MOLLY makes no sense since the degrees of freedom which MOLLY protects from resonance are already frozen.

-- mollyTolerance < allowable error for MOLLY > Acceptable Values: positive decimal Default Value: 0.00001 Description: Convergence criterion for MOLLY algorithm. - mollyIterations < maximum MOLLY iterations > Acceptable Values: positive integer Default Value: 100 Description: Maximum number of iterations for MOLLY algorithm.
+- molly < use mollified impulse method (MOLLY)? > Acceptable Values: on or off Default Value: off Description: This method eliminates the components of the long range electrostatic forces which contribute to resonance along bonds to hydrogen atoms, allowing a fullElectFrequency of 6 (vs. 4) with a 1 fs timestep without using rigidBonds all.
+You may use rigidBonds water but using rigidBonds all with MOLLY makes no sense since the degrees of freedom which MOLLY protects from resonance are already frozen. - mollyTolerance < allowable error for MOLLY > Acceptable Values: positive decimal Default Value: 0.00001 Description: Convergence criterion for MOLLY algorithm. - mollyIterations < maximum MOLLY iterations > Acceptable Values: positive integer Default Value: 100 Description: Maximum number of iterations for MOLLY algorithm.

-5 Additional Simulation Parameters
+6 Additional Simulation Parameters

-5.1 Constraints and Restraints
+6.1 Constraints and Restraints

-5.1.1 Harmonic constraint parameters
+6.1.1 Harmonic constraint parameters

 The following describes the parameters for the harmonic constraints feature of NAMD.
 Actually, this feature should be referred to as harmonic restraints rather than constraints, but for historical reasons the terminology of harmonic constraints has been carried over from X-PLOR.
 This feature allows a harmonic restraining force to be applied to any set of atoms in the simulation.
-For further details, see the NAMD Programmer's Guide.